dranjan/python-colordemo/README.md

 terminals.
 It includes a demo script for presenting terminal color schemes, complete with RGB hex codes.

+## Usage

+    python -m termcolors

+    # To see all available options
+    python -m termcolors --help

 ## Overview of functionality

 `termcolors` allows you to programmatically determine the RGB values of